gschmutz/kafka-workshop/03-understanding-failover/README.md

 ## Start Kafka Consumer that uses Replicated Topic

 Start a consumer using `kafkacat` on the topic `failsafe-test-topic`.
+Use the `-o end` switch to read only from the end.

 ```
-cas@cas ~> kafkacat -b localhost -t failsafe-test-topic -o end
+kafkacat -b localhost -t failsafe-test-topic -o end
 ```

 ## Start Kafka Producer that uses Replicated Topic